Particle Filters for Robotic State Estimation

 As for how often to resample, we don’t resample at each state update.
 Resampling too often means we lose particle diversity, i.e., many of our particles will actually be the same state.
 In the worse case, all of our particles would have the same estimate, effectively just being represented by one particle!
 This problem is called sample impoverishment.
 There are plenty of different techniques to remedy this, but a simple one is to compute a quantity called the effective number of particles.

-\[\hat{N}_{\text{eff}} = \displaystyle\frac{1}{\displaystyle\sum_i (w^{(i)})^2}\]
+\[\hat{N}_{\text{eff}} = \displaystyle\frac{1}{\displaystyle\sum_i (w^{(i)})^2}\](Note that the $2$ is actually an exponent, not a particular particle index.)

 This is a curious metric, but, intuitively, we can think of it as measuring the “information content” of the particle set given their weights.
 For example, consider if each particle has the same, uniform weight $\frac{1}{N}$.
 This is also called a high entropy distribution because it doesn’t really tell us much about which particle is most representative of the state: they’re all equally representative!
 In that case, we’ll need all of the particles we can get, and, indeed $\hat{N}_\mathrm{eff}=N$.